 The 7 Deadly Details in a Freelance Design Contract

 There are certain items that all contracts need to include.
 Here, we’re talking about the obvious, such as terms of payment.
 As a freelance designer, you should also use the contract to establish a definition of delivery – this can be as an appendix to the main contract and can come in useful for referring the client back to their original remit and so avoiding the dreaded scope creep.
 You can read more about the basics of a contract in our post on important clauses to include in a contract.

 Item #2 Types of contract

-Docracy is a free open source repository for legal documents and it has a number of freelance design contract templates that you can use as a basis for your own contract.
+ApproveMe.com’s Contract Library is a free repository for 110+ legal documents and it has a number of freelance design contract templates that you can use as a basis for your own contract.
 Bear in mind, however, that you really will need to tailor these to suit your own needs.
 In fact, ApproveMe is a great place to utilize contract templates by storing them centrally, then reusing them, as you need, with the ability to ultimately sign off the contract once agreed.

 There are a number of different types of design contracts that you can call upon for your projects.
 Some examples are:

 - The Nondisclosure Agreement (NDA): This is less a contract and more an agreement to protect each other’s intellectual property.

 - Work for Hire: This is usually a short-term agreement where you rent your artistic services out to a company and they retain the copyright over the work produced.

 - Short form design contract: This is a cut-down version of a full blown contract and meant for quick, one-off projects with minimal value.